Emergency Medical Technician (EMT)

 - Emergency medical techniques for children

-Instructors include Sgt.
-Alex Krshisezki and Officer Patrick Cleary of the Fairfield University Department of Public Safety and Karen Panza of the Sikorsky Security Department.
-All are State of Connecticut certified EMS Instructors and American Heart Association CPR Instructors with added certification in AED (Automatic External Defibrillator) and First Aid.
+Lead instructors include Officer Patrick Cleary of the Fairfield University Department of Public Safety and Chief Joe Laucella of Trumbull EMS.
+All instructors are State of Connecticut certified EMS Instructors and American Heart Association CPR Instructors with added certification in AED (Automatic External Defibrillator) and First Aid.
 Guest lecturers from the medical field will make periodic visits.